Guild Wars

 The amount of damage will be recorded in the fight log, e.g.,

-This building will need an extra 1213 materials (lumber and stone) before it is complete.
+This building will need an extra 1213 materials (lumber, stone, glass etc as appropriate) before it is complete.

 Tactics:

-Clear any pending bot check before the raid, by clicking the red X by your name.
+Clear any pending bot check before the raid, by clicking the by your name.
 Before the raid starts it may also be worth powering up with enhancement spells and foods.
-Remember to join the raid at least one minute before the fight begins.

 Personal Losses: